zhengronggift/ARTY/README.md

 Once done, upload the code to github.

-Your virtual PC has same enviroment as the Raspberry Pi, so the code should work the same as on the actual Pi.
+The virtual PC has same enviroment as the Raspberry Pi, so the code should work the same as on the actual Pi.